leungant/webdev-vagrantfile/Readme.md

 Use the bash scripts to ensure similar setups on a linux machine.. though the theory is you're a whizz at installing packages on a linux machine if you run linux!

 Docker layer may come soon..
+Especially if Docker and Docker machine support 32 bit..
+Will be Docker Swarm scripts.